fredgibbs/fredgibbs.github.io/courses/food-system-literacy/index.md

 - Final essay (~1200 words) explaining what you've learned in the course.
 This sounds like a joke, but this seriously affects your grade, and it's the last impression you get to make.
 We'll look at examples and prepare for this important exercise ahead of time.
 (15%)

-- You are heartily encourage to speak with me at any time about how I think you're doing in the class and how it can be improved (if at all).
+- I heartily encouraged you to speak with me at any time about how I think you're doing in the class and how it can be improved (if at all).

 - If life gets overwhelming during the semester, it can be tempting to drift away from an elective  course like this that doesn't have big exams scheduled from time to time.
 Rather than disappear (which compromises not only your attendance grade, but also all subsequent assignments), please come talk with me about how we can accommodate your circumstances and thus avoid digging a huge hole from which it becomes increasingly difficult to escape.